m-wichmann/drm/README.md

     apt install handbrake-cli

-The master needs to install a broker for celery.
-Currently only RabbitMQ is supported and tested.
-You should configure a user for drm in RabbitMQ.

-    apt install rabbitmq-server

 To rip DVD images, the following tools are used: dvdbackup, genisoimage, eject.

 To set properties of mkv files, mkvpropedit is used, which is part of mkvtoolnix.

-## Deployment

-Check if host configuration is ok: Host name set and entry for 127.0.0.1 in hosts file.

-Set up user and vhost in RabbitMQ:

-    sudo rabbitmqctl add_user myuser mypassword
-    sudo rabbitmqctl add_vhost myvhost
-    sudo rabbitmqctl set_permissions -p myvhost myuser ".*" ".*" ".*"

-Create slave config (ip address of the master and the user/password for rabbitmq e.g. "myuser"/"mypassword")

 ## Workflow